Honours - frequently asked questions

 Can I study part time?

-Yes (two years, all coursework units in the first year and the thesis in the second year).
+Yes (two years, all coursework subjects in the first year and the thesis subject in the second year).
+Refer to the Handbook description for each program to review the recommended sequence and subject information.

 Is there a mid year intake?

-There is no mid year intake for this course
+There is no mid year intake for Honours programs.

 Is the program available to study online or by distance?